- Guide based on suits by Manguwu, most infomation should be transferrable -

 • If there are specific things you want for your suit, please include them in the quote

-• "I would like the wings to be large, around 70cm long"
+• "I would like the wings to be large, 70cm long"

 • "I want a dropped crotch and indoor feet paws"